 24 Hours in Bruges

 In theory, I appreciate any type of comment that is left on my blog, even the ones telling me not to wear my seatbelt or I will drown in my own urine.
 But in practice, some comments are so annoying that I can’t allow them to be published for the good of my sanity, and for me the most annoying comments are the ones that tell me things like, “24 hours isn’t enough time to spend in Rome!!!
 OMG!!!”

 I know that, Internet Stranger!
-That is why I begin every post by saying that you should spend more than 24 hours in most cities!
-I just believe in taking every trip one day at a time.
+That is why I end every post by saying that you should spend more than 24 hours in most cities!
+I just believe in planning every trip one day at a time.

 1) The Belfort